Busy tornado season projected across the southern U.S. this spring

 Gensini said a team of about 15 people at various government forecasting centers are helping to see if long-range severe weather forecasting is feasible and skillful.

-With about $470,000 in new funding from the National Science Foundation, Gensini hopes this season, and the next several through 2024, may help his team build on a footprint that already hints towards promising future results.
+With about $470,000 in new funding from the National Science Foundation, Gensini hopes this season, and the next several through 2024, may help his team build on a footprint that already hints toward promising future results.

 “We need a lot more research,” he said.